Outsourcing Custody and Clearing

 Although we have been an RIA for over twenty years, we’ve always outsourced the commission-based business to the broker-dealer with whom we were partnered.
 Self-clearing can be extremely profitable for the firm, however, we have decided against it for a number of reasons.

 Cost is a significant factor in this decision-making process.
 We chose Pershing because of their relationships with over 600 broker-dealers.
-This level of scale allows us to pay wholesale prices, not retail, for clearing and custodial services, passing on most of those savings to advisors and their clients.
+This level of scale allows us to pay wholesale prices, not retail, for clearing and custodial services, passing on most of those savings to financial professionals and their clients.
 If we were to self-clear, those clearing costs would typically be allocated as fixed costs.
 While this is normally not problematic, low trading volume during bad times (such as recessions) can create a drag on financial performance and create significant risk to the firm.
 Affiliating with Pershing provides significant scale/volume that enables us to characterize these costs as variable, which is extremely beneficial during volatile trading periods.

 In addition, outsourcing the clearing and custodial function of our broker-dealer eliminates significant fixed costs associated with creating the infrastructure, hiring the personnel, and providing the resources needed to process securities transactions.
 There is also a significant cost in maintaining that infrastructure and based on the pricing that we’ve obtained from our clearing firms, it simply doesn’t make sense to bring it in house.